c0gent/NeverClicker/README.md

 ## Configuration
 - The game client should ideally be run in 'Windowed Maximized' mode at 1920x1080.
 If your resolution is different, see the [Screen Resolution](#screen-resolution) section below.
 - Client **must** be running DirectX 9 for image detection to work (there is little reason to run DirectX 11 anyway).
-- Keybinds can be customized in `NeverClicker_GameAccount.ini`.
+- Keybinds can be customized in `AccountSettings.xml.txt`.
 Key modifiers follow the autohotkey conventions (Alt: !, Ctrl: ^, Shift: +) ex.
-Ctrl-i (invoke) would be `'^i'` in the ini file.
+Ctrl-i (invoke) would be `'^i'` in the settings file.
-- **You must configure the .ini configuration files manually** before activating Auto-Cycle (a friendly interface for this is coming eventually).
+- **You must configure the settings configuration files manually** before activating Auto-Cycle (a friendly interface for this is coming eventually).
 You'll find a link to those files within the settings menu.
-    - Set the number of characters on your account by editing the `CharCount` setting in the `[NwAct]` section of `NeverClicker_GameAccount.ini`.
+    - Set the number of characters on your account by editing the `<characterCount>` setting in the `<general>` section of `NeverClicker_GameAccount.ini`.
-    - Enter your username and password into `NeverClicker_GameAccount.ini`.
+    - Enter your username and password into `AccountSettings.xml.txt`.
 If you're not comfortable with this you can manually log into the game client before starting the NeverClicker auto cycle.
-- You apparently can't have a character on your account which is unable to invoke because they are too low level (this should be fixed now but who knows).

 ## Professions
 - Sort your profession assets in your inventory so that the optional assets you want to use are **above** all other assets.
 A rule of thumb is simply to sort all of your profession assets from lowest quality (top) to highest quality (bottom) in the bag.
 - The profession system will first choose assets from the top of the bag to the bottom, then from the weakest asset (Mercenary) to the strongest (Hero).
 Remove any weak assets you don't want used from your inventory (or bury them somewhere at the bottom).